-1. A HUD approved self-certification (form 5382 Certification of Domestic Violence,

-Dating Violence, Sexual Assault or Stalking).
-The individual certifies that he/she is a victim of domestic violence, dating violence, or stalking, and that the incident(s) in question are bona fide incidences of actual or threatened abuse.
+1. A HUD approved self-certification (form 5382 Certification of Domestic Violence, question are bona fide incidences of actual or threatened abuse.
 The name of the perpetrator(s) may be provided only if the name of the perpetrator is safe to provide, and is known to the victim.